Full travel guide for visiting Brussels with kids: kid-friendly things to do, best family hotels and travel tips for the Belgian capital.

-A little farther away you also have the ‘Etangs d’Ixelles’ (=ponds) which are perfect for a ‘feeding the ducks at the local pond’ moment (they are very pretty and there are lovely cafes in the area, I highly recommend coming here with kids!)
+A little farther away you also have the ‘Etangs d’Ixelles’ (=ponds) which are perfect for a ‘feeding the ducks at the local pond’ moment.

 Last but not least, Brussels has many green spaces outside of the center, including the beautiful Bois de la Cambre which is a vast, wonderful green space ideal for cycling and picnics.